 Comfort and convenience are the names of the game when choosing a nursing bra.
 They don’t have to look like they came out of your grandma’s closet either.

 Nursing bras have come a long way.
 Some are so pretty that you may even want to wear it when you are finished nursing.
-Yea, I knew that was a stretch, but you can’t blame me for tryin’.
-But these bras are pretty.
+While that might be a stretch you have to admit that these bras are pretty.

 You have so many that you can choose from.
 Whatever you choose, make sure they are easy to latch and unlatch.
 Practice doing it with your eyes closed.
 When your hands are full of baby you won’t be able to focus on that hook.